Last Updated on April 14, 2021 by Helga Dosa

-The history of chocolate production in Italy is long and eventful: delicious, creamy chocolate is one of Italy’s best known exports and even if we cannot consider il Bel Paese as its only producer in the world, we must certainly admit its chocolate is among the best.
+The history of chocolate production in Italy is long and eventful.
+Delicious, creamy chocolate is one of Italy’s best-known exports and even if we cannot consider il Bel Paese as its only producer in the world, we must certainly admit its chocolate is among the best.
 Learn about the best Italian chocolate producers, Italian chocolate brands and towns famous for chocolate in Italy.

-Chocolate is produced pretty much everywhere in the country and the industry has, especially in recent years, developed a love for traditionally made, artisanal products: it seems it is, indeed, this trend to have kept Italy above many other chocolate making realities in the world.
+Chocolate is produced pretty much everywhere in the country and the industry has, especially in recent years, developed a love for traditionally made, artisanal products.
+It seems it is, indeed, this trend to have kept Italy above many other chocolate-making realities in the world.
 So about the Italian chocolate producers!

 In this delicious race, many forget about Modica and its traditionally made chocolate, created following the original Aztec recipe.
 Brought to Sicily by the Spanish, cocoa beans and the way to toast and grind them into a paste came directly from South America and make of the “cioccolato di Modica” the most famous chocolate still made with the Aztec method.

-To many, Turin is Italy’s capital of chocolate in name of a long and well established tradition in the production of the “food of the gods.”
-When thinking of Turin and chocolate, one cannot but utter the words “storia d’amore:” it seems that the very first to love chocolate were Turin’s own royals, the Savoias.
-Apparently, when the capital of their kingdom was moved from the Alpine dwelling of Chambéry to Turin, Emanuele Filiberto, ruler at time, symbolically offered a cup of hot chocolate to the city.
+To many, Turin is Italy’s capital of chocolate in name of a long and well-established tradition in the production of the “food of the gods.”
+When thinking of Turin and chocolate, one cannot but utter the words “storia d’amore:” it seems that the very first to love chocolate was Turin’s own royals, the Savoia’s.
+Apparently, when the capital of their kingdom was moved from the Alpine dwelling of Chambéry to Turin, Emanuele Filiberto, the ruler at the time, symbolically offered a cup of hot chocolate to the city.
 Whether this is true or not, Turin kept her adoration for cocoa well alive.
-In the 18th century, Turinese people welcomed what was to become a symbol of the special relationship between the city and chocolate, the bicerín, a drink made of coffee, chocolate and cream.
+In the 18th century, Turinese people welcomed what was to become a symbol of the special relationship between the city and chocolate, the bicerín, a drink made of coffee, chocolate, and cream.
 The bicerín, today considered a typical Piedmontese drink, is a heart-warming and delicious alternative to hot chocolate, a richer and creamier version of mocha.
 Chocolate in Turin is something that must be tried!

 As an incise, be careful when ordering it: another version of bicerín exists, an equally delicious gianduia chocolate liqueur, so make sure you specify what you are looking for.

 Caffarel and its gianduiotti are only the first of a plethora of excellent chocolatiers who made Turin their home: around the same time Peyrano, Baratti & Milano, Streglio, Feletti, Giordano all started operating and are still today among Italy’s best known and most renowned chocolate producers.
-It is not only a matter of corporate chocolate production, though: today more than yesterday, the world of Turinese chocolate is led in excellence by smaller, often family run realities, of which Stroppiana, Pfatisch and Gobino are well known representatives.
-It is good to remember that the entire Piemonte has a special love and predilection for chocolate making: from here are also, Venchi, Ferrero and Novi, well known chocolate producers around the world.
+It is not only a matter of corporate chocolate production, though: today more than yesterday, the world of Turinese chocolate is led in excellence by smaller, often family-run realities, of which Stroppiana, Pfatisch, and Gobino are well-known representatives.
+It is good to remember that the entire Piemonte has a special love and predilection for chocolate making: from here are also, Venchi, Ferrero, and Novi, well-known Italian chocolate producers around the world.

 What makes Perugina so essential in the history of Italian chocolate making has always been its sense of innovation: among the first companies to understand the importance of associating its own name to whatever is popular and trendy, Perugina created and became the sole sponsor of the “Coppa della Perugina,” which remained the most important Umbrian car race for the whole 1920s.
-Later, during the 1930s, a period where Italy’s autarchic choices had already begun to be weight upon people’s life, Perugina sponsored a prize winning competition during Italy’s best known radio show.
-This was the perfect way to get people to buy its products in a period when sugar (essential ingredient to make chocolates!) was heavily taxed by the state and Perugina’s sale had started to plunge as a consequence.
+Later, during the 1930s, a period where Italy’s autarchic choices had already begun to be a weight upon people’s life, Perugina sponsored a prize-winning competition during Italy’s best-known radio show.
+This was the perfect way to get people to buy its products in a period when sugar (an essential ingredient to make chocolates!) was heavily taxed by the state and Perugina’s sale had started to plunge as a consequence.

 Perugina is, ultimately, the most important chocolate brand of Italy, even if it may not be the most prestigious or the oldest, because of its widespread international presence and large availability.
-Perugina was the first Italian chocolate company to export to the US, and it created a real tradition with its Baci chocolates, in a way not even the historical gianduiotto di Torino managed to do.
-Baci are the quintessential Saint Valentine’s day gift and have reinvented themselves as the epythomy of sweet gestures between people who love each other.
-Their silver foil wrapping, covered in blue stars, is almost as iconic as the chocolate itself and the idea of including in each piece a little slip of paper with sweet words of love taken from literature or folk wisdom (in 4 languages!) has, in time, become object of collectionists’ attention, literary inspiration and more.
+Perugina was the first Italian chocolate company to export to the US, and it created a real tradition with the Italian Baci chocolates.
+In a way, not even the historical Italian chocolate producer, Gianduiotto di Torino managed to do.
+The Italian Baci chocolate is the quintessential Saint Valentine’s day gift and has reinvented itself as the epitome of sweet gestures between people who love each other.
+Their silver foil wrapping, covered in blue stars, is almost as iconic as the chocolate itself and the idea of including in each piece a little slip of paper with sweet words of love taken from literature or folk wisdom (in 4 languages!) has, in time, become an object of collectivists attention, literary inspiration and more.

 Just as Turin, also Perugia has it very own chocolate festival, the internationally renowned Eurochocolate, taking place each October.

 If we are looking for the first place chocolate was produced in Italy, then Modica is our destination.
 The cioccolato di Modica is the closest thing we have today to the original concoction Aztecs produced with toasted cocoa beans.
-The Aztecs toasted the beans on a curved stone called “metate,” where they were then ground into a paste, to which spices such as vanilla, cinnamon and even chilli were added, along with mais and some water to allow solidification.
+The Aztecs toasted the beans on a carved stone called “metate,” where they were then ground into a paste, to which spices such as vanilla, cinnamon, and even chilli were added, along with mais and some water to allow solidification.
 Once the mixture became hard, it was used to make a drink called xocoatl.
 More about the Italian chocolate producer, Modica:

 It is a hard decision to make: Turin, Perugia or Modica?
-Well, each of these cities does have all that it takes to win this hypothetical prize: Turin is probably the one with the best established tradition, both from an industrial and artisanal point of view.
-Modica is where, very likely, cocoa made its entrance in Italy, Modican chocolate representing the closest thing we possibly have to the original Aztec mix (along with Mexican chocolate, of course).
+Well, each of these Italian chocolate producer cities does have all that it takes to win this hypothetical prize: Turin is probably the one with the best-established tradition, both from an industrial and artisanal point of view.
+Modica is where very likely, cocoa made its entrance in Italy, Modican chocolate representing the closest thing we possibly have to the original Aztec mix (along with Mexican chocolate, of course).
 Perugia’s tradition is more recent, yet is based on a company that made Italian chocolate known everywhere in the world more than any other.

 Personally, I tend to think Turin may be the winner, but many of you know I am Piedmontese and may consider my choice biased… What’s your pick, then?
 Which is the true Queen of Chocolate of Italy?